* M23 demands national talks, release of prisoners

 The Great Lakes heads of state also proposed that U.N. peacekeepers in and around the city should provide security in a neutral zone between Goma and new areas seized by M23.

 In a potential further escalation, Rwanda said on Tuesday its troops clashed with Rwandan FDLR rebels who attacked three villages on its border with Congo.

 FDLR spokesman La Forge Fils Bazeye said on Tuesday evening that his fighters had attacked Rwandan army positions on the border north of Goma.

 “I want to confirm the clashes between our fighters and the Rwandan army, some of our fighters are still there, the fight continues,” he told Reuters by telephone.

-Rwanda has in the past used the presence of the FDLR as a justification for intervening in neighbour Congo.
+Rwanda has in the past used the presence of the FDLR as a justification for intervening in neighbouring Congo.
 But the rebel group, which experts say has dwindled in strength, has not mounted a significant attack on Rwanda in years.

-“This morning’s attack by the FDLR forces from their bases in DRC is clearly an attempt to take advantage of the volatile situation in Eastern DRC,” she said in a statement.
+“This morning’s attack by the FDLR forces from their bases in DRC is clearly an attempt to take advantage of the volatile situation in eastern DRC,” she said in a statement.

 “We will counter any violation of Rwandan territory by the FDLR and continue to protect our borders but will not allow today’s fighting to derail the ongoing regional peace process.”